stevenchadburrow/PICboy/README.md

 The principle is to keep this emulator in a single C file and have it as portable as possible to smaller devices.
 It is also designed for speed over accuracy.
 It uses OpenGL/GLFW and OpenAL as a basis for graphics and audio on desktop computers.
 It was developed on Linux but should be portable to other systems with minimum or no effort at all.<br>

 This is a full DMG/GBC emulator with audio included, for No-MBC, MBC1, MBC2, MBC3, and MBC5 carts.
 Nearly all GBC additions are marked somehow.
 Most GBC games work, but there are some that do not, specifically Shantae (which I'm ok with!)
-The audio quality is not great, but I partially blame my lack of OpenAL experience for that.<br>
+Also, the audio quality is not great, but quality may very depending on what platform/device you use anyways.<br>

 <b>Features:</b><br>
 - Cart RAM Save/Load<br>